opensourcedoc/bootstrap-4-boilerplate/README.md

 ## Note for Web Developers

 You should **NOT** use the builtin error pages provided by your web server.
-Such pages usually reveal too many technical details.
+Such pages usually reveal too much system information.
 Instead, you should set redirecting rules and custom error pages for erroreous HTTP status codes.

 In this boilerplate project, we provide a custom HTTP 404 error page.
 Nevertheless, the page works only on our development environment.
 You still need to set your own redirecting rules and custom error pages on your production environment.